About the show

 The brain-dad of Beyond The Block.
-He claims no hometown, but currently resides in New York City attending Union Theological Seminary where he's becoming the first theologian to study Black Liberation Theology from a Mormon perspective.
-He's been a member of the Church of Jesus Christ of Latter-day Saints his whole life where he's held numerous callings at the ward and stake levels and also served a mission in South Africa before graduating from BYU with a degree in Psychology.
-Shortly after graduating, he moved to Boston to work full-time as an acappella performer.
-Fast forward six years, he can be found acting, writing, and training martial arts in addition to the occasional singing gig.
+As an army brat, he claims no hometown, but currently resides in New York City attending Union Theological Seminary where he's becoming the first theologian to study Black Liberation Theology from a Mormon perspective.
+He's been a member of the Church of Jesus Christ of Latter-day Saints his whole life where he's held numerous callings at the ward and stake levels and also served a mission in South Africa before graduating from BYU.
+Shortly after, he embraced the life of a creative entrepreneur and has traveled the country working on projects ranging from singing in Carnegie Hall to being a back-up dancer for Flavor Flav.

 Derek Knox is a theologian, educator, poet, and scholar hailing from Texas.
 His research interests involve grounding LGBTQIA+ theology and activism in the scriptures.
 He joined the LDS Church in 2015 after starting a masters degree in biblical studies at Andover Newton Theological School and has quickly become one of the most respected queer voices in the church, speaking at and hosting various events.
 When he's not studying scriptures or learning ancient Greek, he can be found teaching high schoolers.